List Controller

 showSorting | displays the sorting link on each column.
 Default: true |

 defaultSort | sets a default sorting column and direction when user preference is not defined.
-Supports a string or an array with keys column and direction . |
+Supports a string or an array with keys column and direction .
+The direction can be asc for ascending (default) or desc for descending order. |

 showCheckboxes | displays checkboxes next to each record.
-Default: false. |
+Default: false . |

 showSetup | displays the list column set up button.
-Default: false. |
+Default: false . |

 structure | enables a structured list, see the sorting records article for more details. |